ATCC ATCC Logo 0

 1. Prepare a 30% (v/v) sterile glycerol solution in Alsever's solution.

-2. Draw approximately 0.5 mL of anticoagulant solution (Yaeger's or heparin, etc.) into a syringe and move it back and forth over the length of the syringe, several times.
+2. Draw approximately 0.05 mL of anticoagulant solution (Yaeger's or heparin, etc.) into a syringe and move it back and forth over the length of the syringe, several times.
 Remove all air bubbles.
-Draw blood by cardiac puncture into the syringe from a host animal that has reached or is near peak parasitemia.
+Draw blood by cardiac puncture or other facility approved blood collection method from a host animal that has reached desired parasitemia.
+Transfer blood to a collection tube containing additional anticoagulant (0.05 – 0.1 mL per mL of anticipated blood collection).
 If clotting occurs during extraction of blood, insufficient heparin was used.
+Mix the heparinized blood with the 30% glycerol solution in a 2:1 ratio to obtain a final concentration of cryoprotectant of 10% (v/v).
+Mix slowly by inversion and place the mixture on ice.
+The freezing process should start 15 to 30 minutes following the addition of the heparinized blood to the cryoprotectant solution.

 History